OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/resource_cp/In_Five_Steps_to_Your_Content_Package.md

 - Under "Display" you can determine whether the CP's own component menu should be integrated into course navigation.

 - Configure the other tabs of the course element if necessary.
 In the tab "Layout" you define the settings for the display of the CP.
-The setting options are identical to those of a [single page](Course_Element_Single_Page.md)
+The setting options are identical to those of a [Page](../../manual_user/learningresources/Course_Element_Page.md)

 - Then publish the course by clicking on the course title in the breadcrumb bar and publish the course automatically or manually.